jamsocket/fractional_index/README.md

 - When inserting into your data structure, look for a value that already has that key;
   if it does, transform the key by calling `new_between` with its adjacent key.

+## Stability

+The byte representation of a `ZenoIndex` can be relied upon to be fully forward- and backward-compatible with future versions of this crate, meaning that the serialized representation of two `ZenoIndex`es produced by any version of this crate will compare the same way when deserialized in any other version.

+The actual byte representation of `ZenoIndex`es created by `new_before`, `new_after`, and `new_between` may differ between versions, but the result will always compare appropriately with the reference `ZenoIndex`(s) used for construction regardless of version.

 ## Implementation

 One of the goals of this crate is to provide an opaque interface that you can use